AB 988 - THE MILES HALL LIFELINE ACT

 Help Pass The Miles Hall Lifeline Act AB 988

-Submit a Letter of Support by Thursday, 4/15/21 at Noon
+Submit a Letter of Support to the Appropriations Committee by Friday, May 7th at noon.

 Your Organization may submit a letter of support through the California Legislature position letter portal.
 A sample letter of support for organizations is here.
 If questions on submitting the letter through the portal, refer to the FAQs.